abstractmachines/abstractmachines.github.io/about.md

 permalink: /about/
 ---

 I am a Software Engineer at Igalia working on the WebKit team.
 I have a passion for low level code and embedded systems.
-Previously to my tech career I was a professional musician.
+Previously, before my tech career, I was a professional musician.

 I have worked in autonomous vehicles tech with embedded systems, cardiology tech, and as a web developer.
 I have formal education in Computer Science and Embedded Systems at university.